Xmetalfanx/linuxSetup/README.md

 - While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other, though this entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much

-- Thanks to [Matthew Moore](https://www.youtube.com/user/MrGizmo757/undefined) for much of the Arch info in his Arch install notes.
-Matthew Moore's Debian install guide also helped me add the Codec section for Debian... credit goes to him for that and figuring out in some cases you need to add some of the packages before others (vs having it all in one big "sudo apt install" line).
-Thanks Matt

 ## Known issues

 Right now if a supported version is not detected for whatever distro you are on, the scripts will not run in a sense.
 I AM NOT including "pre-releases" or betas as "yes this release is supported" until they are finally released for good from the distro maintainer.
 This means you may be on a beta release that is not "fully official yet" and the 'is it supported or not?" check will be a "no" ... this is by design ... if it makes better sense to change this later, I am open to the idea.

 ### Some RPMs are not being signed by the devs